ibm-cloud-docs/monitoring/agent/agent_kube.md

 - Log in to the Kubernetes cluster.
 Choose a method to login to an Kubernetes cluster.
 [Learn more about the methods to login](/docs/containers?topic=containers-access_cluster).

+- Check public endpoints are enabled if you plan to install image-analyzer, host-analyzer, and benchmark runner.
+For example, to deploy these components in a cluster in your Virtual Private Cloud (VPC), check that a public gateway is attached to the subnet configured for the cluster.

 ### Deploying an agent by using a script
 {: #agent_Kube_script}